 Everything might sound well and good up to this point, but it’s important to note that not all natural consequences are positive.
-In fact, there are many circumstances (maybe even multiple events in a single day) wherein we simply cannot not allow a child to experience the natural consequences of their choices.
+In fact, there are many circumstances (maybe even multiple events in a single day) wherein we simply cannot allow a child to experience the natural consequences of their choices.

-When letting a child experience natural consequence of their choice will interfere with the rights of others or negatively impact the child’s health or safety, logical consequences should be applied.
+When letting a child experience the natural consequence of their choice will interfere with the rights of others or negatively impact the child’s health or safety, logical consequences should be applied.

 Examples of natural consequences